MSD-LASSOv4/lasso-client/README.md

 <img width="627" alt="image" src="https://user-images.githubusercontent.com/70246251/236528438-61fbed7f-aa45-410a-b6d6-fc94fc3359a7.png">

 ### Connect_Williamson.py (Run on Server)
-This script will ssh into the Williamson pi and run a capture based off the given frequency and capture time parameters
+This script will ssh into the Williamson pi and run a capture based off the given frequency and capture time parameters.